 Omer van Kloeten

-Hey there, I’m Omer, a veteran software engineer with a wide range of experience in various roles in the industry, be it leading technology, teams or products.
+I’m Omer, a 20+ year veteran software engineer with a wide range of experience in various roles in the industry, be it leading technology, teams or products.
 During my career, I worked at a bunch of startups (five of which exited) and a couple larger companies.

-I’m currently a Principal Engineer at Forter, leading our Smart Payments line of products and having a blast doing it!
+I’m currently a Principal Engineer at Forter and having a blast at it!

 Posts